Are you scoring in the 26–34 range on ACT English? Do you want to raise that score as high as possible—to a perfect 36?

-The best way to get faster is, as explained above, to get so fluent with ACT grammar that you rapidly zero in on the grammar mistakes without having to think hard about it.
+As I've explained above, the best way to get faster is to get so fluent with ACT grammar that you rapidly zero in on the grammar mistakes without having to think hard about it.

 - If I'm 100% sure I'm right on a question, I mark it as such and never look at it again.
 If I'm not sure, I'll come back to it on the third pass.

-- At least 2 minutes before time's up, I rapidly doublecheck that I bubbled the answers correctly.
+- At least two minutes before time's up, I rapidly double-check that I bubbled the answers correctly.
 I try to do this all at once so as not to waste time looking back and forth between the test book and the answer sheet.
-Go 5 at a time ("A G C F B") for more speed.
+Go five at a time ("A G C F B") for more speed.

 If you notice yourself spending more than 30 seconds on a problem and aren't clear how you'll get to the answer, skip and go to the next question.
 Even though you need a perfect raw score for a 36, don't be afraid to skip.
 You can come back to it later, and for now it's more important to get as many points as possible.

 Here's a bubbling tip that will save you two minutes per section.

 When I first started test taking in high school, I did what many students do: after I finished one question, I went to the bubble sheet and filled it in.
 Then I solved the next question.
 Finish question 1, bubble in answer 1.
 Finish question 2, bubble in answer 2.
 And so forth.

 This actually wastes a lot of time.
 You're distracting yourself between two distinct tasks—solving questions, and bubbling in answers.
 This costs you time in both mental switching costs and in physically moving your hand and eyes to different areas of the test.